tabemann/zeptoforth-usb-rc-staging/README.md

 # zeptoforth usb staging

-## New for this release RC3
+## New for this release RC4

-* Refactored usb modem operation to fix dormant bug and intermittent clipping of welcome message.
+* Minor tidy-up of EP0 setup.
+No other fixes or changes.